BurkovBA/BurkovBA.github.io/content/blog/2022-11-11-1/index.md

 all kinds of nuts-and-bolts, machines, pharmaceuticals etc.).
 If a country exports a bulk of one good (e.g. just oil), its economic complexity is low.

-If we were to sort the countries in our country-product matrix $M_{c,p}$ by economic complexity and products by product ubiquity, we'd find out that the matrix tends to have an almost triangular shape (e.g. countries with smalller economic complexity tend to export commodities):
+If we were to sort the countries in our discretized country-product matrix $\tilde{M}_{c,p}$ by economic complexity and products by product ubiquity, we'd find out that the matrix tends to have an almost triangular shape (e.g. countries with smalller economic complexity tend to export commodities):